 Eric Johnson is a Senior Security Consultant at Cypress Data Defense and the Application Security Curriculum Product Manager at SANS.
-He is the lead author and instructor for DEV544 Secure Coding in .NET, as well as an instructor for DEV541 Secure Coding in Java/

-IEE.
-Eric serves on the advisory board for the SANS Securing the Human Developer awareness training program and is a contributing author for the developer security awareness modules.
+He is the lead author and instructor for DEV544 Secure Coding in .NET, as well as an instructor for DEV541 Secure Coding in Java/JEE.
+Eric serves on the advisory board for the SANS Securing the Human Developer Awareness Training Program and is a contributing author for the developer security awareness modules.
 His experience includes web and mobile application penetration testing, secure code review, risk assessment, static source code analysis, security research, and developing security tools.
-Eric previously spent six years performing web application security assessments for a large financial institution and another four years focusing on ASP .NET web development.
-He completed a bachelor of science in computer engineering and a master of science in information assurance at Iowa State University, and currently holds the CISSP, GWAPT, GSSP-NET, and GSSP-Java certifications.
-Eric lives in West Des Moines, IA and outside the office enjoys spending time with his wife and daughter, attending lowa State athletic events, and golfing on the weekends. @emjohn20
+Eric completed a Bachelor of Science degree in computer engineering and a Master of Science in information assurance at lowa State University, and currently holds the CISSP, GWAPT, GSSP-.NET, and GSSP-Java certifications.
+He is based in West Des Moines, IA and outside the office enjoys spending time with his wife and daughter, attending lowa State athletic events, and golfing on the weekends. @emjohn20